degdigital/skeletor/README.md

 ## Javascript Module Bundling
 Skeletor will generate module bundles for you based on the `bundles` configuration setting in `project-config.js`.
 Under the hood, Skeletor will iterate through your defined bundles and execute 'jspm bundle' commands on each.
 These bundles can either be standard SystemJS bundles or stand-alone, self-executing bundles (as specified in the `bundles.selfExecuting` setting).

 Skeletor is configured to create SystemJS bundles by default.
-SystemJS bundles are not referenced in a web page directly, but rather by a modules within it:
+SystemJS bundles are not referenced in a web page directly, but rather by an entry module within it:

 ```html
 <!-- Load the SystemJS script and its configuration file -->